Institute for Visual Arts

 • Ages: 5–18 years old

-Institute for Visual Arts states that it provides an outstanding, comprehensive art education program in a community setting and considers the study of art integral to a complete education and imperative in fostering creativity, self-expression, and independent and critical thinking skills.
-It is dedicated to inspiring and enriching the lives of students of all ages through the study of art and the advancement of visual arts in the greater community and society, and is described as an invaluable community resource.
+Institute for Visual Arts states that the study of art is considered integral to a complete education and imperative in fostering creativity, self-expression, and independent and critical thinking skills.
+It describes the visual arts as containing a distinct body of knowledge and skills, and states that learning in the arts offers students insight into their own lives, families, experiences, communities, environment, history, and culture, and that of others.
+IVA describes its approach as using creative problem solving processes of arts-project learning through which students develop collaboration and organizational skills, self-confidence, empathy, and life-long pleasure in learning, and states that artistic abilities are nurtured and enhanced through in-depth training, exposure to, and experimentation in the visual arts.
+IVA is described as dedicated to inspiring and enriching the lives of students of all ages through the study of art and the advancement of visual arts in the greater community and society, and as providing an art education program in a community setting and an invaluable community resource.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.